 - 2. Lab Coat: After successful completion of second semester, each student will be presented with a lab coat with the MTSA logo.
 Students are expected to abide by MTSA's complete dress code. - 3.
-Nationwide (Columbus) Children's Hospital Housing Cleaning Deposit: MTSA provides a \$300 allowance for students who rotate to Nationwide Children's Hospital, \$100 of which is issued prior to travel.
-At the end of the student's Columbus rotation, when the MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 25
+Molded earpiece: This should be for the ear in which the student's hearing is best.
+Traditionally, MTSA has a company come to campus to make earpieces.
+If hearing is equal